2008368/CS220-AU-portfolio/index.md

 <br>

-## Personal Progress
+## personal progress
-- I have made a new website discussing fast fashion and sustainability here: [If not now, then when?](sus.md)
+- Here i have made a short blog post discussing the negative impacts of the fast fashion industry to the environment and people working in the textile industry and how we can improve this : [If not now, then when?](sus.md)